-Function Compute supports two types of instances: pay-as-you-go instances and reserved instances.
-Pay-as-you-go instances are automatically allocated and released by Function Compute.
-They are charged based on the amount of time that it takes the instances to process requests.
-Using pay-as-you-go instances saves you the trouble of managing and allocating resources.
-However, it means that you cannot avoid using cold start.
-This poses an issue of function invocation latency, which has negative impacts on the performance of your applications.
+Function Compute supports two types of instances: on-demand instances and provisioned instances.
+On-demand instances are automatically allocated and released by Function Compute.
+You are charged based on the actual amount of time that it takes the instances to process requests.
+Using on-demand instances saves you the trouble of managing and allocating resources.
+However, on-demand mode brings cold starts and increases invocation latencies, which negatively affects the performance of functions.

 Cold start refers to the process of preparing the execution environment and code, such as code download, container start, runtime initialization, and code initialization.
 An instance is ready to execute requests after the cold start is complete.

 Cold starts can be optimized on the system and user sides.
 On the system side, Function Compute has made many improvements in terms of cold start optimization.
 On the user side, we recommend that you optimize cold starts by using the following methods:

 Use lightweight code packages and remove unnecessary dependencies.
 For example, you can run npm prune in a Node.js runtime or autoflake in a Python runtime.
 In addition, you can delete redundant files, such as test source code and invalid binary files and data files, from third-party libraries to reduce the time for code download and decompression.

 Some languages, such as Java, bring longer cold starts than other languages.
 For applications that are sensitive to cold starts, using a lightweight programming language, such as Python, can greatly reduce long tail latencies if the latencies of warm starts are not significantly different.

 For a function with fixed concurrency settings, more CPU resources are available for function running if a larger memory is configured.